zedlopez/ifm/Examples/TheUnexaminedLife.md

 ```

-Note that, if using ``test`` ME to run through the solution on the Z-machine, we will have to answer a few yes/no questions along the way.
+Note that, if using ``test me`` to run through the solution on the Z-machine, we will have to answer a few yes/no questions along the way.

 For Glulx, the code should instead read something like